super-woo/SuperWoo/readme.txt

         1. Visit **Plugins > Add New**.
         2. Search for **Super Woo**.
-        3. Install and activate the SuperWoo plugin.
+        3. Install and activate the springdevs_wma plugin.

     = Manual installation =

-        1. Upload the entire `superwoo` folder to the `/wp-content/plugins/` directory.
+        1. Upload the entire `springdevs_wma` folder to the `/wp-content/plugins/` directory.
         2. Visit **Plugins**.
-        3. Activate the SuperWoo plugin.
+        3. Activate the springdevs_wma plugin.

 == Screenshots ==